9 Things You Should Know About the Kentucky Derby

 3. What's that song they play to the horses?

 The University of Louisville Marching Band's playing of "My Old Kentucky Home" as the horses trot onto the track for the post parade is another beloved Derby tradition.
 The tune, which was penned by Stephen Foster in 1853, is the official state song of Kentucky, and it's been played at every Derby since 1921.
 Well, almost.
-The song received a few changes when the Kentucky General Assembly adopted it as state song in 1928, they had to clean up the lyrics a bit, including changing the offensive "darkies" to "people" in the first verse.
+The song has undergone a few makeovers since the Kentucky General Assembly adopted it as the state song in 1928, including changing some offensive lyrics in the first verse in 1986.

-The Kentucky Derby runs for 1.25 miles, but you may hear some mention of furlongs, too.
-A furlong is a unit of distance equal to one eighth of a mile.
-Originally, a furlong referred to the length of the furrow running across an open ploughed field, but now it's mostly used to measure distances for horse racing.
+The Kentucky Derby runs for 1.25 miles and lasts around two minutes.
+But in addition to measuring the course in miles, you may hear some mention of furlongs, too.
+A furlong is a unit of distance equal to one-eighth of a mile.
+Originally, a furlong referred to the length of the furrow running across an open plowed field, but now it's mostly used to measure distances for horse racing.

 5. What's a mint julep?

 A mint julep is delicious, that's what it is.
 More specifically, it's the official cocktail of the Kentucky Derby.
 A julep consists of bourbon (another Kentucky specialty), mint, sugar, and crushed or shaved ice.
 The sweetness of the bourbon complements the bruised mint and sugar, and the ice makes it a frosty warm-weather drink.
 Since the ice is broken up, though, juleps should be thrown down the hatch quickly; otherwise, the ice will melt and dilute the drink.

 6. Why is the mint julep so popular?